 That’s just the headline.

 Think about it this way.
 Apart from the regular post updates on your blog, which allow for a snippet…

-The more enticing content headline you have on the blog, the more article readers will love to read.
-This will certainly lead to more time spent on the blog and drastically reduce your overall bounce rate.
+The more enticing content headline you have on the blog, the more articles readers will love to read.
+This will undoubtedly lead to more time spent on the blog and drastically reduce your overall bounce rate.